 CODARTS ROTTERDAM

-The Student Life Monitor is a tool designed to help performing art students in maintaining their mental and physical health.
+The new Student Life Monitor is a tool designed to help performing art students in maintaining their mental and physical health.
 By having a short and sweet daily moment of reflection, the student becomes aware of behavioural patterns in their daily routine which influence their overall health.
 The Monitor also offers advice in relation to these patterns, to turn their awareness into actions.

 Assignment